Editor’s Note: This post was originally published in November 2018 and has been updated.

 As many as 91 per cent of managers say that what they do affects the wellbeing of their staff, yet less than a quarter of managers have received any training on how to deal with mental health problems at work.

-How can employers support mental health in the workplace?
+How can employers support staff?

-Here are some other things employers can do to support mental health at work:
+Things employers can do to support mental health at work:

-- Nominate one or two employees to train as mental health first aiders.
+- Nominate one or two employees to train as mental health first aiders

 Within every business there are people suffering and Covid-19 has added even more pressure.
 It is time businesses took action to minimise the stigma of mental health problems and put a stop to the culture of silence around mental wellbeing at work.